Muterra/doc-golix/readme.md

 # Okay, too simple

-In practice, Muse looks like this:
+In practice, the Muse application stack looks like this:

 ![Muse application stack](muse-technical-diagram.png)

-Muse is an open, encrypted, and trustless protocol for arbitrary social applications.
-It consolidates and standardizes content, sharing, and identity management into a common, shared infrastructure that maintains privacy regardless of physical data storage location or transport technology.
-This minimizes barriers to social application creation and greatly simplifies application development.

-Crucially, **all operations on Muse are cryptographically enforced**.
-The protocol eschews "privacy by promise" and opts instead to create a general-purpose, many-to-many encrypted network with asynchronous/offline retrieval and real-time capability.
-This allows scalable, platform-based information storage without compromising personal agency or privacy.

-Like the Rust programming language, Muse aspires to be a [zero-cost abstraction](http://blog.rust-lang.org/2015/05/11/traits.html).
-Unlike previous federated social protocols like Diaspora, Tent, or Hubzilla, Muse operates in a highly-restricted scope: it produces authenticated, confidential, verified binary messages from arbitrary, insecure binary sources, but places no restrictions or specifications on what those messages might be.
+The goal of the protocol is to give any Muse application a device-independent, cryptographically-enforced, private-by-default representation of:

+1. an entity, such as Alice (*identity management*)
+2. the content that this entity creates (*content management*), and
+3. the process to share that content (*sharing management*).

+Muse itself is asynchronous, transport agnostic, and [limited in scope](http://blog.rust-lang.org/2015/05/11/traits.html).
+This allows a device's protocol implementation service to dynamically propagate content across any transport infrastructure with an available asynchronous buffer service.
+These *persistence providers* may be used for indefinite-length storage, and objects are garbage collected only when freed from use.
+An individual persistence provider may operate over an arbitrary number of physical data transports, but must support a common command set to be Muse-compliant.

+Taken as a whole, the Muse stack allows applications to be simply and securely developed on a common social infrastructure.
+This alleviates the need for costly user acquisition while drastically improving individual privacy and decreasing application security footprints.

 # What does Muse do differently?

-In short, Muse is an overlay network standard that encrypts everything *not just from device to device*, but from entity to entity.
+Muse is an overlay network standard that encrypts everything *not just from device to device*, but from entity to entity.
 The protocol assumes that all transported data is vulnerable, relying only on universal encryption to limit data access.
 Applications built on Muse can therefore addresses communications directly between the participants' digital identities (essentially their public keys) without regard to the transport layer.
 Protocol implementations then distribute that information to transport-specific persistence providers, who deliver it to the conversation partner as soon as she is available.

 More concretely, and using TCP/IP as an example, most existing transports are *network-oriented*: